nicolas-t/gAES/readme.md

 *Both you and the contact you want to chat with have to configure gAES.*
-After installing gAES, it's time to configure it.
+After installing gAES/hangoutAES, it's time to configure it.
 Click on : the `GreaseMonkey icon`> `Manage User Scripts` > `gAES options` > `Edit this User Script`

 let's take an exemple: